pytroll/satpy/doc/source/overview.rst

     dask.config.set("array.chunk-size": "32MiB")

-At the top of your code.
+at the top of your code.

 There are other ways to set dask configuration items, including configuration files or environment variables, see here: